-However, these attacks would be designed to be withheld for [less than 1 line not declassified] as part of an expanded reserve force concept.
+New capabilities would be required to support such a targeting policy, particularly more survivable Coll.
+Countervalue targeting would (as in a.) focus on Soviet expanded reserve force concept.
 Targeting population or targeting industry to impede long-term recovery would not be a specific SIOP objective, but an assured destruction capability (to be withheld so long as the Soviets spared U.S. cities and industries) should be maintained.
 Targeting of both Soviet nuclear and conventional forces would be designed principally to assure that they could not expect to achieve a favorable nuclear or military balance following a counterforce exchange.
 However, damage limiting to the extent feasible would also be retained as an objective of counterforce targeting.
-Non-SIOP option planning would be improved as in a. above.
+Non-SIOP option planning would be improved as in a above.
 Declaratory policy would stress that the overall objective of our nuclear policy is to deny to the Soviet Union a favorable outcome from a nuclear war.
 Some argue that this policy could help to convince the Soviets that the US was seeking serious war-winning objectives (as some maintain the Soviets do) and thus, would be a far more effective strategy in extending deterrence and preventing coercion, and that it would give the U.S. more reasonable war objectives if deterrence fails.
 Others argue that by reducing emphasis on the prospect of massive retaliation and by implying that the U.S. was more prepared to fight a nuclear war than we have been in the past, we would weaken deterrence and decrease stability.
-[Page 4.81] This policy could prove more costly than Option a., but whether it would be substantially more costly is not certain.
+This policy could prove more costly than Option a., but whether it would be substantially more costly is not certain.